raghuram-gs/web-authentication-authorization/README.md

 * **Front channel** (Less secure chanel) -----> Client to Auth server communication

+* **PKCE** Proof key for code exchange ------> This is the code(**secret code**) that the client server will send during a back channel request along with the authorization code to get the access token.
+It provides an additionall level of security as anybody who intercepts the authorization code will not be able to fetch the access token.

 In cases where the the client is a pure javascript or web application without any server application, then the front channel has to be used for fetching the access token.

 ## OAuth 2.0 Flows

 OAuth 2.0 can be configured for different types of flows based on the type of security needed and application type.

-# Authorization code flow
+### Authorization code flow

 In this flow the **authorization code** is transferred by the **front channel** and the **token exchange** happens through the **back channel**